Environmental Science Magnet Program

 Who is eligible?

-All students are eligible to apply for the Environmental Science magnet program, which serves kindergarten through fifth grade.
+All children are eligible to apply for the Environmental Studies magnet program, which serves kindergarten through fifth grade.
+It is especially appropriate for students who focus on learning, concentrate well, enjoy working in groups, are self-directed, motivated to participate in and express an interest in environmental sciences.
 Students are selected by computer lottery.
-Students currently enrolled and their siblings will have priority.

 How do I apply?

-All students who wish to attend our magnet program must submit an application.
-During open enrollment, applications are available on the Newport News Public Schools website at www.nnschools.org/magnet.
+All students who wish to attend magnet programs must submit an application by the March deadline.
+Applications are available at on the Newport News Public Schools website at https://sbo.nn.k12.va.us/magnet/.

 Transportation is provided to all magnet programs.